Kelly Lin: Career

 Sparrow, directed by Johnnie To, which took three years to make, was nominated for the "Golden Bear" at the Berlin International Film Festival 2008.
 Lin seems to have wisely chosen her movie projects, making herself be involved in art films, and giving her opportunities to travel around the world attending various film festivals.
 She gained the reputation of "Film Festival Queen" in Chinese entertainment.

 In 2008, Lin became the first artist to be signed with Stellar Entertainment Ltd., owned and managed by Michelle Yeoh and international film producer Terence Chang.
 The new company aims to launch Asian artists to international stardom.
 She is one of the celebrity prime movers of BVLGARI "Rewrite The Future-Save The Children" campaign, alongside global celebrities like Isabella Rosellini, Lena Headey, Mischa Barton, Willem Dafoe and many others.
 Lin is also a staunch supporter of adopting stray puppies / dogs in Taiwan.

 Lin later starred in Wai Ka Fai's "Written By", alongside award-winning actor Sean Lau once again.
 The film opened the 2009 New York Asian Film Festival and was released in Hong Kong on 10 July 2009.
 Lin entered the dark comedy genre by starring in tKing Ge You's film called "Gasp", which also stars Hollywood actor John Savage.
 It was released in Mainland cinemas in August 2009; Dirt Rich in Shanghai was released in October 2009.
 In this romantic comedy film involving Peter Lee, John Woo, Michelle Yeoh, and Terence Chang, her screen partner is Sun Honglei.

 After making two comedy movies in a row, Kelly Lin appeared in the Wuxia movie Reign of Assassins with Michelle Yeoh and acclaimed Korean actor Jung Woo Sung.
-Production began in 2009 and release in 2010.
+Production began in 2009, with the film released in 2010.

 Personal life

 On 28 March 2011, Lin married Chinese-American businessman Chris Young in a low-key beach wedding in the Maldives.
-On 31 August, she gave birth to their daughter named Kaitlin.
+On 31 August, she gave birth to their daughter Kaitlin.

-On 26 Feb 2014, Lin gave birth to another daughter Mila.
+On 26 February 2014, Lin gave birth to her second daughter Mila.